markqvist/Reticulum/docs/source/whatis.rst

 Reticulum is a cryptography-based networking stack for building both local and wide-area networks with readily available hardware.
-It can continue to operate under adverse conditions such as extremely limited bandwith and very high latency.
+It can continue to operate under adverse conditions such as extremely low bandwith and very high latency.

 Reticulum allows you to build wide-area networks with off-the-shelf tools.
 It offers end-to-end encryption, forward secrecy, autoconfiguring multi-hop